"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Doctoral students have presented their dissertation work in highly visible and competitive conferences such as the Singapore Management University Accounting Symposium and the MIT-Asia conference.

-We encourage students to work together with faculty on their research ideas and students have easy access to all the group’s research resources, including essential databases such as WRDS, IncentiveLab and many more.
+We encourage students to work together with faculty members on their research ideas and students have easy access to all the group’s research resources, including essential databases such as WRDS, IncentiveLab and many more.

 Doctoral students have their own discretionary annual research budget.